Chemotherapy and biologics

 What to expect

 No two experiences with chemotherapy or biologics are the same.
-If your doctor recommends chemotherapy or biologics as part of your cancer treatment, he or she will discuss the specifics of your treatment and answer any questions you may have before and throughout your treatment.
-The following is some very basic information about what you might expect during treatment.
+If your doctor recommends chemotherapy or biologics as part of your treatment, the following is some basic information about what you might expect.

 Chemotherapy/ Biologic drugs